Statistics on Mobility in the Workplace: Productivity Improves

-BYOD workplaces are becoming popular with employees because of the freedom that device ownership brings.
-While there will always need to be the delicate balance of security and device ownership in a BYOD environment – something Forbes says accounts for more than 60% of the reason why employees are hesitant to bring their own device into work or connect it to the company network – the right approach does increase productivity.
+Bring Your Own Device (BYOD) workplaces, in particular, are popular with employees because of the freedom device ownership affords.
+While the need for a delicate balance of security and device ownership will always exist in a BYOD environment — the reason more than 60% of employees are hesitant to bring their own devices to work or connect them to the company network, according to Forbes — the right approach does increase efficiency.

-A BYOD workplace improves productivity
+A BYOD workplace improves productivity.

 One reason is because workers are prone to having their own devices on them at all times, which increases accessibility.
-Another reason is that workers are more familiar with their own devices, which helps to improve productivity while decreasing the learning curve.
+Another reason is workers are more familiar with their own devices, which helps improve productivity while decreasing the learning curve.

-Custom applications are the new trend
+Custom applications are the new trend.

 - 30% of respondents said apps improve business processes.

-- 14% reported greater satisfaction as an employee.
+- 14% reported greater satisfaction as employees.

 Further workplace mobility statistics derived from the study include:

-- 56% are enabling mobile access to drive app adoption.
+- 58% are enabling mobile access to drive app adoption.